-- Identify funding sources to support the ongoing development and implementation of Carbon Farm Plans in Marin County.
-This could include the commercial offset market (although the current market trades well below the cost to implement many of these measures); a locally developed offset market; revolving loan funds; matching funds that can be used in conjunction with outside funding, and/or state funding.
-Funding is essential to support two arms of carbon farm planning. - Producer Support: Though current demand for plans and producer engagement is high, time and expertise about carbon farm plan development is often limited.
-Partners such as the Marin RCD, UCCE, and MALT are essential resources for farmers and ranchers for identifying and applying for funding, complying with regulatory and grant requirements, and developing a plan to sequester carbon on their lands.
-This expansion of technical assistance is a critical first step in realizing carbon sequestration on agricultural lands in Marin. - Practice Implementation: While some carbon sequestration approaches are best practiced and commonly implemented on working landscapes in Marin (with or without carbon farm plans), others are both technical and expensive to implement.
-It is essential to identify reliable funding streams for implementation of high-impact practices to achieve actual carbon sequestration benefits. - Support partners in the development of a system to record and recognize carbon benefit of implemented practices by ranchers and allied organizations. - Assess and work to eliminate barriers at the County level to permitting implementation of carbon farm plans.
-Understanding the importance of carbon farm plan implementation to achieving the County's climate goals, work internal to the County to ensure permitting carbon farm practices is streamlined while protecting the health and safety of the public and environment.
+- Establish a terrestrial/agricultural carbon finance committee to identify finance mechanisms and funding sources to support the ongoing development and implementation of Carbon Farm Plans in Marin County.
+This could include, but not limited to, assessment of participation in the voluntary carbon markets (although the current market trades well below the cost to implement many of these measures); the development of a local carbon or ecosystem marketplace, including partnerships with local businesses focused on carbon neutrality; revolving loan funds; matching funds that can be used in conjunction with outside funding, and/or state funding.
+It is essential to identify reliable funding streams for the planning and implementation of high-impact practices to achieve actual carbon sequestration benefits. - Support producers by providing them with technical expertise in the development of plans, permits, designs.
+Expertise such as agroecologists, agronomists, agricultural engineers, conservation planners, biologists and soil scientists will be necessary to carry out this work.
+Though current demand for plans and producer engagement is high, time and expertise about carbon farm plan development is often limited.
+Partners such as the Marin RCD, UCCE, MALT and CCI are essential resources for farmers and ranchers for identifying and applying for funding, complying with regulatory and grant requirements, and developing a plan to sequester carbon on their lands.
+This expansion of technical assistance is a critical first step in realizing the carbon sequestration potential of agricultural lands in Marin. - Build the capacity of the local agricultural community and its ability to be self-directed in practice implementation through increased farmer-to-farmer networking and resource sharing.
+This could include participant-lead educational meetings, group purchasing and exchanges of key equipment, and information networking and notification for materials access. - Provide construction contractors and monitoring assistance to support the implementation of projects.
+While some carbon sequestration approaches are best practices and commonly implemented on working landscapes in Marin (with or without carbon farm plans), others are both technical and expensive to implement.
+Monitoring assistance if often needed to substantiate benefits. - Support partners in the development of a project tracking database, such as RCD Project Tracker currently being built out, to record and recognize carbon benefits of implemented practices by ranchers and allied organizations. - Identify, and soften or eliminate permitting barriers, such as triggers that classify restoration as development, at the County level to incentivize implementation of carbon farm practices.
+Understanding the importance of carbon farm plan implementation to achieving the County's climate goals, work internally within County government to ensure permitting carbon farm practices is streamlined while protecting the health and safety of the public and environment.